4 ways a more efficient tech stack drives SaaS growth

 #3.
 Understand Your Customers

-Optimizing your tech stack gives you important insights into your customers’ behavior.
+Optimizing your tech stack gives you important insights into your customers’ behaviour.
 For example, if you want to understand how well your customers are engaging, look at metrics for daily active users, customer churn, customer renewal rate, and net promoter score.

 Identifying which customers are most likely to churn allows you to make targeted changes to keep them on board.
 You could also use metrics such as net promoter score (NPS) to identify your most satisfied customers and create a targeted upsell strategy for them.